-I'm currently obsessed with Pride and Prejudice, the book and the 2005 movie.
+I'm obsessed with Pride and Prejudice, the book and the 2005 movie.
 I started out just reading the stories submitted to fanfiction.net and was inspired by the lovely and sometimes crazy stories I found.
 I've written a few stories, have a few more in progress and have plans for several more.
 I also write original Regency romance that can't be shared on this site.

 My stories lean more to the romantic and/or humorous side, but I also have some serious themes, inspired by the authors and stories in my favorites.

 If you are interested in reading regency era romances, please look into Georgette Heyer's books (1902 - 1974).
 Her writing is exquisite!
 I have read all of her regency romance books and have so many favorites it would be impossible to name just one.
 The Black Sheep, The Nonesuch, Cotillion, Arabella, Venetia, Frederica, and Faro's Daughter are just a few of her books that I have read multiple times.